 Neither abortion nor the phrase “termination of pregnancy” is mentioned in the entire article with detailed best proactive protocols for treating moms with preeclampsia and other hypertensive disorders.

-We’ve already seen that the NICDH states to take both fetal and maternal health and safety into account and that delivery, not abortion, is the treatment.
+We’ve already seen that the NICDH and ACOG state to take both fetal and maternal health and safety into account and that delivery, not abortion, is the treatment.
 The Preeclampsia Foundation also never recommends abortion as treatment.
 Doctors in fetal medicine and women’s health publishing on best practices do not recommend abortion as treatment, either, but rather recommend delivery:

 “The cure for preeclampsia is simple – delivery of the placenta will ultimately lead to resolution of the disease.
 The challenges of management are in balancing the maternal risks of continuing pregnancy against the maternal risks of intervention and the fetal risks of preterm delivery.